Lecanemab (Leqembi) for early-stage Alzheimer's disease

 Good to know:

-Lecanemab is not suitable for patients who are using anticoagulants (blood thinners).
+Lecanemab is not suitable for people who are using anticoagulants (blood thinners).
 When used together, these medications greatly increase the risk of bleeding in the brain.

 How does lecanemab work?